nazilam2/webdevelopmentproject/README.md

 Contact Form Validation and Thank You Message
 The contact page includes email validation to ensure the correctness of user-submitted email addresses.
 A thank you message is displayed to users upon successful submission of the contact form.

+## deployment
+1. download the source code from github: https://github.com/nazilam2/webdevelopmentproject
+3. open the folder in vsc
+4. start a msyql database and login using provided access details
+5. launch the server.js from the downloaded files
+6. click on the localhost link that shows up in the terminal of visual studio code
+7. now you can navigate through the website by clicking on the navrbar links